snrism/containet/README.rst

 Cotainet Setup
 =======

-Assuming you are in the top folder:
+Assuming that you are in the top folder:
     Run the installation script
         - sudo ./install.sh
     Install ubuntu image